Khéphren Thuram

+Formed at Monaco, where he made three substitute appearances, Thuram signed for rivals Nice in 2019.
+He made 167 appearances for Nice, including the 2022 Coupe de France final, before joining Juventus in 2024.
+Formerly a youth international, he made his senior international debut for France in 2023.

 Club career

 Monaco

 Thuram made his professional debut with Monaco in a 2–0 UEFA Champions League loss away to Atlético Madrid on 28 November 2018, at the age of 17; he was a 63rd-minute substitute for Aleksandr Golovin.

 Nice

-On 26 June 2019, Thuram joined Derby de la Côte d'Azur rivals Nice.
+On 26 June 2019, Thuram joined Derby de la Côte d'Azur rivals Nice at the expiration of his Monaco contract on 1 July.
+His Nice contract was his first professional deal.
 He made his debut on 17 August in a 2–1 win at Nîmes, replacing Ignatius Ganago for the last seven minutes.
 On 3 October 2020, he scored his first professional goal to win a home match by the same score against Nantes.

+In September 2021, Thuram extended his contract that was due to expire in July 2022, by an undisclosed length.
+On 7 May, he played in the 2022 Coupe de France final, which his team lost by a single goal to Nantes.
+He scored four goals and assisted three in the 2021–22 Ligue 1 as Nice came fifth and qualified for the UEFA Europa Conference League; he was then linked with following manager Christophe Galtier to Paris Saint-Germain.

+Thuram was selected for the Team of the Season in 2022–23, the only player from outside the top three clubs to make the list.
+One of his two goals that season came in a 3–0 derby win at his former club Monaco.

+Juventus

+On 10 July 2024, Thuram signed for Serie A club Juventus on a five-year deal worth €20 million.
+In December 2024, he became the third Thuram family member to score in Serie A, by netting a brace in a 2–2 draw against Fiorentina.

 International career

 Thuram has represented France at various youth international levels.

 In March 2023, he received his first call-up to the France senior national team for the UEFA Euro 2024 qualifying matches against the Netherlands and the Republic of Ireland.
+He made his international debut, coming off the bench in the 89th minute to substitute Adrien Rabiot, in a 4–0 victory over the Netherlands.
+Later that year, in November, he was recalled to the national team, following an injury to Eduardo Camavinga during the same Euro 2024 qualifying.

+Manager Thierry Henry chose Thuram for the football event at the 2024 Summer Olympics on home soil.
+He was, however, not permitted to take part by his new club Juventus.